pippinbarr/cart253/schedule.md

 - Follow the [Making learning materials](./topics/making/)

 ### In class
-- Making challenges discussion
 - Introducing the [Mod Jam](./jams/mod-jam/) assignment
+- Discussion
+    - Making challenges
     - Adding states to FrogFrogFrog
     - Adding "tongue charging" to FrogFrogFrog

 ### In studio
 - Work further on the challenges as needed